haechi/DataProducts-Project/index.md

 Project links:
 * <a href='https://github.com/haechi/DataProducts-Project'>Github repository</a>
-* <a href='haechi.shinyapps.io'>Shinys Application</a>
+* <a href='http://haechi.shinyapps.io/air_quality_map'>Shiny Application</a>

 ---
 ## Functionality

-The Application will determine the visitor's current IP location and set a rectangle boundary around the approximate location.
+The application will determine the selected location and set a rectangle boundary around the approximate location.
 The sensor station data for station within the boundary is then pull as <a href='https://json.org'>JSON</a> object from the <a href='http://aqicn.org/'>World Air Quality Index</a> API.

 The sensor station data is then overlaid on the map.
 The marker color is changed accordingly  to the AQI level.